-Hauled Waste Transporters and Plumbers performing service and maintenance on FOG Control Devices (FCD) shall:
+Hauled Waste Transporters and Plumbers performing service and maintenance on FOG Control Devices (FCD) shall: A. Comply with requirements in SECTION 9.9.

-- A. Comply with requirements in SECTION 9.9. - B. Submit a record of all FSEs maintained to the Regulatory Services Coordinator or his/her designee monthly. - C. Use only disposal sites or methods approved in the Waste Hauler License that is issued to the Hauled Waste Transporter. - D. Be responsible for determining the nature of the waste and completing a manifest before transport.
+- B. Submit a record of all FSEs maintained to the Regulatory Services Coordinator or his/her designee monthly. - C. Use only disposal sites or methods approved in the Waste Hauler License that is issued to the Hauled Waste Transporter. - D. Be responsible for determining the nature of the waste and completing a manifest before transport.
 A completed FOG Waste Disposal Record Form must accompany each load and a copy given to the Owner of the FOG Generator.
-The record must include the name, address, and phone number of the FOG Generator company; the name(s) of the individual(s) performing the work, the volume of the wastewater and other material removed from the FCD, the disposal location and address, the date of waste removal, the FOG Generator signature, and the hauler signature. - E. Perform the following activities: - 1.
+The record must include the name, address, and phone number of the FOG Generator company; the name(s) of the individual(s) performing the work, the volume of the wastewater and other material removed from the FCD, contracted cleaning frequency, the disposal location and address, the date of waste removal, the FOG Generator signature (if FOG Generator signature is not available, then it should be on file with the FOG Generator and Hauled Waste Transporter), and the hauler signature. - E. Perform the following activities: - 1.
 Provide a completed disposal manifest with the FOG Generator's signature to accompany each load of FOG waste to the disposal site. - 2.
-Attend a certification class conducted by OJRSA once every three (3) years to obtain or maintain certification to inspect the FCDs and perform the services set forth in this Regulation.
-If the hauler or plumber hires a new employee in the period between training offerings by the OJRSA, then they must make arrangements with OJRSA to obtain the training before performing an inspection.
-When the next regular scheduled class is held, then the new employee will be subject to this training as well in order to meet the training requirement set by OJRSA. - 3.
 Inspect the FCD at least once per year for each Food Service Establishment or FOG Generator.
 Should the FCD be found non-functional, damaged, or altered in any way, then the inspector must notify the OJRSA within one (1) business day of performing the inspection.
 Pictures of the issues with the device should be taken while the device is empty and submitted to OJRSA with the notification.